Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Clarification of the distinction between criminal liability and administrative liability of entities.

-• Inability for legal entities to resort to probation, limiting defense options in cases of administrative offenses.
+• Impossibility for legal persons to resort to probation, limiting defense options in cases of administrative offenses.

 • Reinforcement of the need for adequate compliance by companies to avoid sanctions.

-This decision is part of a broader context of the evolution of regulations on the liability of entities, which has seen increasing interest from jurisprudence in distinguishing different forms of liability and their related sanctions.
+This decision is part of a broader context of evolving legislation on corporate liability, which has seen growing interest from jurisprudence in distinguishing between different forms of liability and their respective sanctioning consequences.

 Conclusions

-In conclusion, Judgment No. 14840 of 2022 provides important food for thought on the issue of the liability of entities and the applicability of probation.
-It is essential that companies fully understand this distinction, as administrative liability can have significant consequences and entails a strict compliance obligation.
-Jurisprudence will continue to play a crucial role in further clarifying these issues and in defining guidelines for the liability of entities in the near future.
+In conclusion, judgment No. 14840 of 2022 offers important food for thought on the issue of corporate liability and the applicability of probation.
+It is essential for companies to fully understand this distinction, as administrative liability can entail significant consequences and requires rigorous compliance.
+Jurisprudence will continue to play a crucial role in further clarifying these issues and defining guidelines for corporate liability in the near future.